-Intertribal Creatives Collective is a safe space to celebrate the art, culture, business, and community work of Indigenous people, located on ancestral Piscataway and Anacostan land in Old Town Alexandria, VA.
+Intertribal Creatives is a safe space to celebrate the art, culture, business, and community work of Indigenous people, located on ancestral Tauxenent and Pamunkey land in Old Town Alexandria, VA.
 Our mission is to serve as an accessible, layered resource to both the local and broader Native community by allowing Natives to connect with other Indigenous people throughout the country.

 Our gallery houses and sells authentic visual art, handmade jewelry, and other forms of self-expression from Native artisans, entrepreneurs and creatives, providing them exposure and support from the community on a local and national level.
 The purpose is to encourage Natives to reconnect with their community, culture, language, and traditional practices.